smithy-lang/smithy-rs/design/src/rfcs/rfc0027_endpoints_20.md

 Endpoints 2.0 defines a rules language for resolving endpoints.
 The Rust SDK will code-generate Rust code from this intermediate language and use this to create service-specific endpoint resolvers.

-Endpoints 2.0 will be a native Smithy feature and be available for vanilla SDKs as well as the AWS SDK.
+Endpoints 2.0 will be a core feature and be available for generic clients as well as the AWS SDK.

 <!-- The "Terminology" section is optional but is really useful for defining the technical terms you're using in the RFC -->
 Terminology